 Envy is the worst and most corrosive emotion in the world.
 And in the history of the world, for that matter.

 Probably the best-known myth in the Western world is that of the Garden of Eden.
 And one of the things it is about is envy.
-Adam blames the woman for his transgression and Eve blames the serpent, which is a symbol of envy.
-The lesson is that blame often blame their problems on other people out of envy.
+Adam blames the woman for his transgression and Eve blames the serpent, which is a symbol of envy, hate, anger and revenge.
+The lesson is that they often blame their problems on other people out of envy.

 Worse, envy brings murder in the world, as shown in the story of Cain and Abel -- Adam and Eve's children.
 They are the original dysfunctional family.

 Cain murders Abel because he feels humiliated when God accepts Abel's sacrifice and rejects Cain's.
 That feeling of humiliation is based on his envy of Abel.

 So, then, envy is apparently ubiquitous.
 Unfortunately, it may be ubiqitous in romantic relationships.
 And, just as unfortunatly, one of the defenses against envy is devaluation.

 Here is an example: some months ago I watched on TV as three college girls, in their early 20s, were denigrating college men.
 One said they showed up on dates in dirty t-shirts "holding a bag of condoms."